Texas-specific information and resources regarding the 2020 Census.

 What can we do to ensure an accurate count?

 There is power in numbers, but there is also power in knowledge.
 Learn more about hard-to-count communities and encourage your local and state governments to commit to fully funding outreach and education in those communities starting now.
-You can keep up with the latest updates by following CPPP’s work and that of our partners at The Annie E. Casey Foundation, NALEO, Count All Kids, Census Counts 2020, and Texans Care for Children and Children’s Defense Fund Texas.
+You can keep up with the latest updates by following CPPP’s work and that of our partners at The Annie E. Casey Foundation, NALEO, Count All Kids, Census Counts 2020, Texans Care for Children and Children’s Defense Fund Texas.

 You can also ask our leaders to fund State and Local outreach campaigns and Complete Count Committees.
 The Census Bureau provides a complete guide on how to establish Complete Count Committees at both levels of government and within a community.